Welcome! This guide explains how to edit and improve the QOM Movement website step-by-step.

 Japanese translation: content/ja/get-involved/how-to-contribute.md

-Front Matter should contain the same slug
+Front Matter should contain the same slug so Hugo links the translations.

 Keep structure and headings aligned between languages.